Search for climbers’ remains on Mendenhall Towers suspended

-JUNEAU, Alaska (AP) — Juneau Mountain Rescue officials say the terrain around the remains of two climbers who died eight months ago while scaling the Mendenhall Towers is still too treacherous to access.
+JUNEAU, Alaska (AP) — The terrain around the remains of two climbers who died eight months ago while scaling the Mendenhall Towers is still too treacherous to access, rescue officials said.

-The Juneau Empire reports a news release from the nonprofit rescue organization says the area is exposed to rockfall and icefall and contains deep crevasses, and now it’s covered by snow again.
+The area is exposed to rockfall and icefall and contains deep crevasses, and now it’s covered by snow again, according to a news release from the nonprofit organization Juneau Mountain Rescue.

+“At this time, it is presumed that the remains of the climbers lie in a hazardous and inaccessible area, making a recovery infeasible,” the release said.

-Juneau Mountain Rescue and Alaska State Troopers recently suspended their efforts to recover the remains of Juneau climber George “Ryan” Johnson and British Columbia climber Marc-Andre Leclerc.
+Juneau Mountain Rescue and Alaska State Troopers recently suspended their efforts to recover the remains of Juneau climber George “Ryan” Johnson and British Columbia climber Marc-Andre Leclerc, the Juneau Empire reported Monday.

 Most Read Nation & World Stories